Releasing Technique - Ongoing Series

 Releasing embraces the principle of softening, to find strength.
 Other principles include letting go of unneeded tensions in support of freedom of movement; internal space as a felt experience of receptivity, inter-being and communication; alignment that is multidirectional and mobile; creative process as inseparable from technical work; poetic images as culturally specific and culture forming, having the power to illicit new movement.
 Through the lens of body systems, Releasing is widely understood as an approach that foregrounds the skeletal and fascial systems.
 However, Releasing can serve as a radical gateway to engaging all of the body systems at once.

-Listening across species
+PRIMATE: listening across species

 Next